YaohanXu/GeoCloud-Presentation/week01/SLIDES.md

     Some of the material will merit discussion -- when I anticipate this I'll try to call it out in the video.

   - **The later part of classes will be interactive...**

+  - **Starting week 7 (or 8?) ...**

+    I'll share more about that project when the time comes, but that project will be largely if not entirely in-class, as you'll be doing it in parallel with your final projects and I don't want it to get in the way.
+But just anticipate that it will be very important to be in attendance.
 -->
 ---

 ## Books

 There will occasionally be readings from the following books to provide more depth on certain core topics.
-Both are available from [O'Reilly for Higher Education](http://pwp.library.upenn.edu.proxy.library.upenn.edu/loggedin/pwp/pw-oreilly.html):
+All are available from [O'Reilly for Higher Education](http://pwp.library.upenn.edu.proxy.library.upenn.edu/loggedin/pwp/pw-oreilly.html):
+  - _Learning SQL, 3rd Edition_ by Alan Beaulieu
+  - _SQL Cookbook, 2nd Edition_ by Anthony Molinaro
   - _Data Pipelines Pocket Reference_ by James Densmore
   - _Designing Data-Intensive Applications_ by Martin Kleppmann